vuyifoloti/-project-polaris/README.md

 Next step – an interactive tool

 To make this insight practical, we built an interactive app where stakeholders can explore predictions and drivers directly.
+You can explore the model drive app here: [](https://project-polaris.streamlit.app)